Capital punishment in Malawi

 Capital punishment in Malawi is a legal punishment for certain crimes.
-The country abolished the death penalty by a Malawian Supreme Court ruling in 2021, but it was soon reinstated.
+The country abolished the death penalty following a Malawian Supreme Court ruling in 2021, but it was soon reinstated.
 However, the country is currently under a death penalty moratorium, which has been in place since the latest execution in 1992.

 Capital punishment law

 In 2007, the Supreme Court of Malawi ruled in the case of Kafantayeni and Others v.
 Attorney General that it was unconstitutional to make the death penalty mandatory for murder or treason convictions.
 The ruling allowed judges to have discretion when deciding on sentences for murder convicts or those convicted of treason.
 In deciding on an appropriate sentence in a case, judges were to consider whether or not the inmate had a significant prior criminal record, mental illness, poverty, drug or alcohol intoxication, old age, youth, trauma, or a "sincere belief in witchcraft" at the time of the crime and/or at sentencing.
 Four years after the court decision outlawing the mandatory death penalty, the Malawian Penal Code was updated to reflect the introduction of sentencing discretion in murder and treason cases.
 The death penalty was an optional punishment for rape, armed robbery, and burglary, all of which could also be punished with life imprisonment.
 No convicts sentenced to death in Malawi since 1995 have been condemned for any crime other than murder.

 Malawi also prohibits the death penalty for convicts who were under 18 at the commission of their crimes, as well as for pregnant women, inmates with intellectual disabilities, or inmates who have a mental illness that prohibits them from understanding their actions.

 All death row inmates are housed in Malawi's only maximum security prison, located in Zomba.
 Executions have historically taken place at the prison in Zomba as well.